 Summer is finally here and we want to help you BEAT THE SUMMER HEAT!
 Many common cooling issues can be prevented with correct use of your air conditioner.
-Your air conditioner is most likely in your living room near the patio door or window.
 It’s important to make sure you take care of your air conditioning unit just like any other appliance in your apartment.

 Use the following tips to maximize your air conditioner this summer: